 Call for Papers - draft

-The ISO/TMB PSC 01 “Privacy Steering Committee” is organizing the first ISO Privacy Conference in Berlin, Germany.
-The overall goal of this conference is to foster information sharing and coordination among committees engaged in privacy work, i.e. among those ISO technical committees and other important stakeholders, which
+The ISO/TMB PSC 01 “Privacy Steering Committee” is organizing the first ISO Privacy Standards Conference in Berlin, Germany.
+The overall goal of this conference is to foster information sharing and coordination among committees engaged in privacy standards work, i.e., among those ISO technical committees and other important stakeholders, which

-are working on standards containing provisions in regard to the protection of personal identifiable information (PII), commonly known as Data Privacy;
+- are working on standards containing provisions in regard to the protection of personal identifiable information (PII), commonly known as Data Privacy;

-have a need to refer to standards dedicated to this subject; or
+- have a need to refer to standards dedicated to this subject; or

-have additional requirements today unavailable in formal standards, fora or consortia standards or guidelines.
+- have additional requirements today unavailable in formal standards, fora or consortia standards or guidelines.

-In addition to representatives from ISO committees, other important stakeholders will be invited, as well..
+In addition to representatives from ISO committees, other important stakeholders will be invited.

-The concerned ISO technical committees and important stakeholder organizations will have the opportunity to express their position on the main and additional tasks of the ISO/TMB PSC 01 contained in its terms of reference document (see PSC01N0009rev2 Terms of Reference and ISO TMB privacy task force final report, both attached) and to discuss the privacy work underway in their committees or organizations.
+The concerned ISO technical committees and important stakeholder organizations will have the opportunity to express their position on the main and additional tasks of the ISO/TMB PSC 01 contained in its terms of reference document (see PSC01N0016 Terms of Reference and ISO TMB privacy task force final report, both attached) and to discuss the privacy work underway in their committees or organizations.